The 27 best moral stories to read with kids

 Lilly is so excited to bring her new purse to school and show it off to all her friends and to her favorite teacher, Mr. Slinger.
 But when Mr. Slinger takes her purse and asks her to wait, she is so angry that she does something she regrets.

-24. “The Berenstain Bears and the Forgiving Tree” by Jan Berenstain
+24. “The Berenstain Bears and the Forgiving Tree” by Jan and Mike Berenstain

 Cousin Fred accidentally damages Brother Bear’s bike, and he is very angry.
 Sister Bear does her best to make him see it was an accident and he should forgive his cousin.